-Mike Donovan rejoined the Harvard football staff as an assistant coach in March 2014 and enters his second season with the Crimson in 2015.
+Mike Donovan rejoined the Harvard football staff as an assistant coach in March 2014 and enters his third season with the Crimson in 2016.
 His recruiting areas include Alabama, Arkansas, Louisiana, Maine, Mississippi, New Hampshire, New Mexico, Rhode Island, South Carolina, Tennessee, Vermont and West Virginia.

 Donovan, who served as an assistant football operations coordinator at Harvard from 2011-12, works with the defensive backs in his second stint with the Crimson.

 In 2014, the Crimson posted the program's 17th undefeated, untied record, going 10-0 overall and winning the team's 16th Ivy title.
 The defensive line was at the center of the championship run, helping the Crimson rank first in the nation in scoring defense (12.3 points allowed per game) and fourth in rushing defense (86.8 yards allowed per game).
 Zack Hodges was named the co-recipient of the Asa S. Bushnell Cup, as Ivy Co-Defensive Player of the Year, and was one of three defensive linemen to be named to the All-Ivy team.